JavierMatosD/Restaurante-Simulation/README.md

 - Reducing seating and serving delay

 <br>
-We are currently conducting experiments and amalgamating.data
+We are currently conducting experiments and amalgamating data